cjacker/gd32_fwlib_convertor/README.md

 ./gd32_fwlib_convertor <official firmware library rar or zip>
 ```

-it's not good, there is still a lot of work need to do manually after converted, but works.
+There is still a lot of work need to do manually after converted, but works.

 Tested with all firmware libraries from GigaDevice, 5 of them failed due to lack some CMSIS headers, after supply these missing header files, all firmware library built successfully.